A Guide to Smooth Hydrangeas, From Annabelle to Incrediball®

 Pollinator Garden or Bee Garden: Plant fertile, pollinator-favorite lacecap cultivars like ‘Haas’ Halo’ and ‘Pinky Pollen Ring’™ in the partially shaded areas of a pollinator garden.

 Woodland Gardens: The partial shade underneath the canopy of tall trees is an ideal spot for the smooth hydrangea.
-Combine with other partial-shade loving plants like camellias, Japanese andromeda, azaleas, and rhododendrons.
+Combine with other partial-shade loving plants like Japanese camellias, Japanese andromeda, azaleas, and rhododendrons.

 Accent Planting: Use smooth hydrangeas as a focal point in the landscape.
 Plant strategically to draw attention to specific areas of the garden like entryways, water features, pathways, or seating areas.